vrash/Slartibartfast/README.md

 ### About me
 The name is <b>Irde</b>. {Dramatic pause} <b>Vrashabh Irde</b>. :)

-I have more than 10 years of desktop/backend/mobile programming and about 4 years managing other people like me.
+I have more than 10 years of desktop/backend/mobile programming of which about 4 years managing other people like me.
 I've worked at small and large companies before, but I am really enjoying working with challenges that come with growing at scale.
-I've learnt more from failure (stint at ImagineK12 (Now a part of Y-Combinator)), than I have from success (Oracle/Bosch/BankBazaar).
+I've learnt more from failure (stint at ImagineK12 (Now a part of Y-Combinator)), than I have from success.
 But, I have found my calling in being an engineering leader of people for the last 4 years.

-I am currently a software development manager at Amazon where I manage Machine learning scientists and development engineers and we are building world class bidding models.
-If you're on a website and you see an Amazon ad, that is probably my team doing that.

-I love competitive programming on platforms like [Hackerrank](https://www.hackerrank.com/slartibartfast), [InterviewBit](https://www.interviewbit.com/) and I am currently fighting bots on [Codefights](https://codefights.com/profile/slartibartfast).
-I love [organizing](https://blog.bankbazaar.com/hack-fun/) and participating in hackathons, and using my 20% time in companies to execute projects that improve engineering culture.
+I am currently a senior [engineering manager](https://medium.com/carwow-product-engineering/the-engineering-manager-readme-a0d398f46e82) at [carwow](www.carwow.co.uk), a tech startup in London.
+I moved here from Amazon in Edinburgh where I lead a ML team in advertising.

 My core interests lie in:

+- Building great engineering teams and creating launchpads for engineers
 - Building and Shipping software products that solve real world problems
-- Building great engineering teams and creating launchpads for engineers

-In my spare time(like that's a thing) - I support Liverpool football club (YNWA!), headbang and play guitar(badly), travel the world with my wife (8 countries and counting), learn new languages (ola!), tinker with gadgets and read more than I can chew (Love [H2G2](https://goo.gl/zPtMwn) - title reference)
+In my spare time(like that's a thing) - I support Liverpool football club (YNWA!), headbang and play guitar(badly), travel the world with my wife (9 countries and counting), learn new languages (ola!), tinker with gadgets and read more than I can chew (Love [H2G2](https://goo.gl/zPtMwn) - title reference)

 ### Contact
 - Mail-to: vrashabh86@gmail.com